 Within each 'Journey' the children are encouraged to think about the significance of these festivals spanning across all race and culture, for those who have a little or a lot, adults and children, whatever fears or doubts we may have: the good news message is the same for all.

-As a result of this and as a way of showing our school value in focus at the time (Hope), the children asked to collect for the local Food Bank and for CCL's Hamper Scamper: we collected essential goods as well as Christmas treats to bring hope to the lives of people living so close to use.
+As a result of this and as a way of showing our school value in focus at the time (Hope), the children asked to collect for the local Food Bank: we collected essential goods as well as Christmas treats to bring hope to the lives of people living so close to use.

 Picture News is a very important part of our curriculum.
 Through class discussions, children are able to reflect on global events and speak with an increased awareness of the impact these events can have on others.
 This time is invaluable to provide children with a voice and for them to recognise that it is our world where we all matter.